Trump cries 'election interference' after Maine ruling will keep him off the ballot

 The Trump campaign issued a swift response to the ruling, calling Bellows "a virulent leftist and a hyper-partisan Biden-supporting Democrat who has decided to interfere in the presidential election on behalf of Crooked Joe Biden."

-The campaign statement issued by spokesman Steven Cheung, went on to stoke fears about election interference, echoing Trump's false claims about the 2020 election that he lost.
+The campaign statement issued by spokesperson Steven Cheung, went on to stoke fears about election interference, echoing Trump's false claims about the 2020 election that he lost.

 "We are witnessing, in real-time, the attempted theft of an election and the disenfranchisement of the American voter," Cheung said.
 "Make no mistake, these partisan election interference efforts are a hostile assault on American democracy."